Geometric and analytic structures on the higher ad\`eles: Structure theorems

 \begin{itemize} \item As already the inner-most colimit corresponds to the localization at $\eta_{r}$ (i.e. taking the stalk), we can henceforth work with rings and modules instead of the scheme and its coherent sheaves.
 More precisely, we can do this computation in $\mathcal{O}_{\eta_{r}}$-modules.

 \item We (temporarily) use the notation

 for the system of finitely generated $\mathcal{O}_{\eta_{r}}$-submodules $\mathcal{O}_{\left\langle \eta_{a}\right\rangle }\subseteq\mathcal{O} _{\eta_{a}}$.

-\item We write $\eta_{i}$ not just for the scheme point $\eta_{i}$, but also for its radical ideal $-$ under the transition to look at the stalk rather than working with sheaves, the ideal sheaf of the reduced closed sub-scheme $\overline{\{\eta_{i}\}}$ corresponds to a radical ideal. \end{itemize}
+\item We write $\eta_{i}$ not just for the scheme point $\eta_{i}$, but also for its prime ideal $-$ under the transition to look at the stalk rather than working with sheaves, the ideal sheaf of the reduced closed sub-scheme $\overline{\{\eta_{i}\}}$ corresponds to a prime ideal. \end{itemize}

 Equation \ref{TATEMATRIX_l29}, the commutativity of tensor products with colimits, and Lemma \ref{comalg_lemma_reminder}.\ref{comalg_fact_D1} settles Theorem \ref{TATE_StructureOfLocalAdelesProp}, (4).